Decarbonising Finance under Shariah: Understanding Carbon Credits and Offsets

 Custom-based rights (huquq urfiyyah)

-Shariah-based rights are those that exist solely through divine legislation, such as inheritance, retaliation, and pre-emption etc. These are personal entitlements whose purpose is moral and social protection rather than economic exchange.
-They cannot be transferred or sold, although they may be waived through reconciliation or compensation.
+Shariah-based rights are those established solely through divine legislation, such as inheritance, or legal redress for harm.
+These are personal entitlements whose purpose is moral and social protection rather than economic exchange.

 According to the Shafi‘i and Hanbali schools, and in some branches of the Maliki tradition, rights of enduring benefit that are attached to property, such as rights of passage or irrigation, may be sold outright.
 Early Hanafi jurists, however, did not treat such rights as property, viewing them as personal privileges rather than economic assets.